crowdsourcing-class/crowdsourcing-class.github.io/assignment6.md

 7. Take another shot at your interface design, now taking advantage of the fact that you have a fairly good (but not perfect) list of the people and places in the article.
 You are welcome to reimpliment my design, although there is lots of room for improvement.
 Check the extra credit opportunities for more ideas!

-This assignment is due <b>Wednesday, October 22</b>.
-You can work in pairs, but you must declare the fact that you are working together when you turn your assignment.

 ####Extra credit

 If you like web design, awesome!
 We are completely willing to give extra credit for faster, simpler, and sexier UIs.
 A few ideas: